Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Some advice givers say that backpackers in the United States will likely face protozoan and bacterial problems in surface water, rather than viruses.

-Elsewhere in the world, viral diseases become more likely, especially in heavily traveled areas.
+Elsewhere in the world, viral diseases become even more likely, especially in heavily traveled areas.
+But you also want to think about cholera and typhoid bacteria, as they can be endemic to the local population.

-Err on the side of total elimination of problems if you're at all worried: backpacking water purification.
+Err on the side of total elimination of problems if you're at all worried: backpacking water purification rather than simple filtration.

 Should a hiking water filter be your first line of defense against dirty drinking water?